is now available! Read about the new features and fixes from November.

 Next steps

 This has been a brief overview showing the Ruby LSP extension features within VS Code.
-For more information, see the details provided in the Ruby LSP README, including how to tune specific VS Code editor configurations.
+For more information, see the details provided in the Ruby LSP documentation, including how to tune specific VS Code editor configurations.

 If you'd like to learn more about VS Code, try these topics: